zesinger/ZeDMD_Updater2/README.md

 ![image](https://github.com/user-attachments/assets/3178c1bb-c3cd-4eff-9a1f-412c859a5bcf)

 Above you see the result of flashing both devices with the firmware v5.1.7.
 Now communication with the ZeDMD is possible and all the info are up to date.
+If the version is not the latest official release, it will be displayed in red.
 Caution: Firmware **v5.1.7+** is needed for the updater to fully communicate with the device.

 ## Flashing the selected device